katherine-wilson/apicius/README.md

   <img src="https://i.imgur.com/0YCdLNN.png" width=75% height=75%>
   </p>
   <br>
   The "Search" menu allows the user to search for recipes from the DynamoDB database using keywords.
 Search results can also be refined by clicking the "≡" button to the right of the search bar.
-Results can be filtered by number of minutes, steps, or ingredients it takes to complete a recipe.
+Results can be filtered by the number of minutes, steps, or ingredients it takes to complete a recipe.
 They can also be sorted by clicking on the table headers.
 The white triangle that appears will indicate what column the results are sorted by and whether it is in descending or ascending order.
   <br><br>
   <p align="center">
   <img src="https://i.imgur.com/br12p5c.png" width=35% height=35%>